Carolingian Empire: Nomenclature

 The term "Carolingian Empire" is a modern convention and was not used by its contemporaries.
 The language of official acts in the empire was Latin.
-The empire was referred to variously as universum regnum ("the whole kingdom", as opposed to the regional kingdoms), Romanorum sive Francorum imperium ("empire of the Romans and Franks"), Romanum imperium ("Roman empire"), or even imperium christianum ("Christian empire").
+During its existence, the empire was referred to by several names.
+The term universum regnum was used to refer to 'the whole kingdom', distinguishing it from the regional kingdoms.
+Romanum imperium 'Roman empire' was commonly used to refer to the Roman traditions of imperial statehood in general, while the more complex Romanorum sive Francorum imperium 'empire of the Romans and Franks'—sometimes with Romanum 'Roman' replacing Romanorum 'of the Romans' and atque 'and' replacing sive 'or'—provided the basis for modern historiographical terms, like Franko-Roman Empire or Frankish-Roman Empire.
+Imperium christianum 'Christian empire' was also used.

 History

-Rise of the Carolingians (c.
-732–768)
+Rise of the Carolingians (732–768)

 Though Charles Martel chose not to take the title of king (as his son Pepin III would) or emperor (as his grandson Charlemagne), he was the absolute ruler of virtually all of today's continental Western Europe north of the Pyrenees.
-Only the remaining Saxon realms, which he partly conquered, Lombardy, and the Marca Hispanica south of the Pyrenees were significant additions to the Frankish realms after his death.
+Only the remaining Saxon realms (which he partly conquered), Lombardy, and the Spanish March were significant additions to the Frankish realms after his death.

 Martel cemented his place in history with his defense of Christian Europe against a Muslim army at the Battle of Tours in 732.
 The Iberian Saracens had incorporated Berber light horse cavalry with the heavy Arab cavalry to create a formidable army that had almost never been defeated.
 Christian European forces, meanwhile, lacked the powerful tool of the stirrup.
 In this victory, Charles earned the surname Martel ("the Hammer").
-Edward Gibbon, the historian of Rome and its aftermath, called Charles Martel "the paramount prince of his age".
+Historian Edward Gibbon calls Martel "the paramount prince of his age".

 Pepin III accepted the nomination as king by Pope Zachary in about 741.
 Charlemagne's rule began in 768 at Pepin's death.
-He proceeded to take control of the kingdom following his brother Carloman's death, as the two brothers co-inherited their father's kingdom.
-Charlemagne was crowned Roman Emperor in the year 800.
+He proceeded to take control of the kingdom following his brother Carloman I's death, as the two brothers co-inherited their father's kingdom.